-I’ve included this tip in this article, but in reality, it is something you should get used to all year round, no matter the weather.
+I’ve included this tip in this article, but in reality, it is something you should do all year round, no matter the weather.
 Rubbing your skin is one of the easiest ways to cause irritation and damage.

 Even if you are not directly under the sun, your skin still absorbs the heat and all the UVA rays that are hanging about.
 All of that is accelerating the deteriorate-regenerate skin activity in your body.
 In between your skin regenerating healthier cells, it is left vulnerable to over-stimulation.

-It may sound over-complicated, so to simplify it- when you rub skincare products, instead of patting them dry on your skin, you are actually causing more friction.
+It may sound over-complicated, so to simplify it- when you rub skincare products instead of patting them dry, you are causing more friction.
 More friction equals more heat.
 More heat in an already hot environment will cause your skin to react.

 First, your skin is going to produce more oils to help cool your skin.
 Second, redness and spots will ensue.